dbsnapper/dbsnapper/docs/dbsnapper-cloud/sso/sso-okta-oidc.md

 description: Configure Single Sign-On for your DBSnapper organization with Okta OIDC
 ---

-In this guide, we will use Okta as the SSO provider and with the Open ID Connect (OIDC) protocol as our identity protocol.
+DBSnapper supports Single Sign-On (SSO) with Okta - this guide will walk you through the steps to configure Okta OIDC for your DBSnapper organization using the Okta Integration Network (OIN) catalog.

+## Supported Features

+- SP initiated Auth Flow: Yes
+- Open ID Connect (OIDC): Yes
+- Proof Key for Code Exchange (PKCE): Yes

-## Step 1: Create a new Application in Okta
+## Step 1: Add the DBSnapper Application from the OIN Catalog

 Sign into your Okta account and navigate to Admin/Applications.
-Click on the `Create App Integration` button.
+Click on the `Browse App Catalog` button.

 <p class="img-box">
   <img src="/static/sso/sso-okta-step1-1-create-app-integration.png" alt="Step 1.1 - Okta SSO - Applications" width="90%">